rameezsajid/Lime-Landlords/README.md

 - Property Management Android Application
 - Built Using Java
 - Firebase for Database and User Login and Registeration
-- Firebase Email Verifaction implemented
+- Firebase Email Verification implemented
 - XML
 - Wireframes Created when Designing